eclipse/packages/charts/hono/README.md

 helm install --dependency-update -n hono --set useCommandRouter=true eclipse-hono eclipse-iot/hono
 ```

-This will let the Command Router service component use in-memory storage for the device connection data.
-This is provided as an example for testing.
+This will let the Command Router service component use an embedded cache with file-based persistence for the device
+connection data.
+A persistent volume is required in the Kubernetes cluster for that.
+Note that with this configuration, only one Command Router service component instance can be used.
+For a storage
-For a storage configuration suitable for production, use the data grid configuration as described below.
+configuration suitable for production, with the possibility to use multiple instances, use the data grid configuration
+as described below.

 #### Data Grid based Implementation